It’s that time of year again. Time for updating the general-purpose appendix to all syllabus for all courses…

 - consult your Academic Advising office

-- a certificate of illness completed by either the attending Student Health Service physician or provided a family physician
+- a certificate of illness completed by either the attending Student Health Service physician or provided by a family physician

 - religious accommodation